Reviews You Can Rely On

 The Big Agnes Copper Spur UL2 and UL3 also score well in this metric, offering above-average protection and an adaptable fly setup that can double as an awning over either door when propped up with a couple of trekking poles.
 Though their material is incredibly thin, both tents repelled water, even when pitched on wet grass.
 The fly material does stretch over time, and when wet, it is so long that it can be a challenge to keep tight.
 When it does loosen, pools of water can form on top of these tents.
 When we adjusted the poles and guylines regularly, it wasn't an issue, so keep this in mind.

 The Big Agnes Copper Spur tents shed water well and kept the tents dry during a three-day rain storm, but they do tend to stretch and sag.
+Credit: Clark Tate

 Watching how water runs off of the trapezoidal fly of the Dragonfly Osmo 2.
 This is a great tent.
+Credit: Ben Applebaum-Bauch

 Space to Weight Ratio

 The Mountain Hardwear Nimbus UL 2 offers 12.3 square feet per pound, and the MSR Freelite 2 offers 12.
-But, since they only weigh 2.3 and 2.4 pounds, respectively, that translates to just 28.1 and 28.2 square feet of living space.
+But since they weigh only 2.3 and 2.4 pounds, respectively, that translates to just 28.1 and 28.2 square feet of living space.
 The Freelite does not provide as much headroom as our favorite options, though - just 8.7 square feet or 3.7 square feet per pound.

 backpacking tent - the light msr freelite 2 gives you a lot of floor space per pound.

 The light MSR Freelite 2 gives you a lot of floor space per pound.
+Credit: Clark Tate

 backpacking tent - the double rainbow has a respectable space to weight ratio.

 The Double Rainbow has a respectable space to weight ratio.
+Credit: Clark Tate

 Weight